California RV Camping

 California RV Dump Stations

-Click On The Town Name Below For RV Camping Locations
+Click On The Town Name For California RV Camping Locations

 East of Baker is the National Park Service (NPS) administered Mojave National Preserve.
 Free dispersed RV camping (boondocking) for the more adventurous RVer is available throughout the preserve.